Board of Directors

 The Audit Committee consists of members independent of the Company, elected by the Board of Directors from amongst its members.
-In 2017, the Audit Committee was chaired by Pia Rudegren and had Eeva Ahdekivi and Riitta Mynttinen as members.
 The Committee reports to the Board of Directors on each meeting.

-In 2018, the Audit Committee is chaired by Pia Rudengren and has Riitta Mynttinen and Heikki Westerlund as members.
+In 2019, the Audit Committee is chaired by Heikki Westerlund and has Riitta Mynttinen and Lars Peter Lindfors as members.

 Diversity of Board of Directors